Yeolar/puppy/README.md

 A collection of simple and easy-used tools.

 - pp-config: Config puppy-tools.
+- pp-convert: A file converter, actually it can handle all input/output command.
 - pp-sed: A sed-like replace tool.
 - pp-ipsender: An IP mail sender.
 - pp-htmlparser: An HTML parser.